Csharpscale/Amazon-Sales-Analysis-Excel/README.md

     ## Conclusion
     - This project demonstrates how Microsoft Excel can be effectively used for end-to-end data analysis from data cleaning to interactive dashboard creation while delivering meaningful buisness insights for e-commerce decision-making.

+    ## Disclaimer:
+    This project is for educational and portifolio purposes only.